BeyondTrust/terraform-provider-sra/docs/resources/jump_client_installer.md

 - `expiration_timestamp` (String) The date/time at which the Jump Client installer will no longer be valid.
 - `id` (String) The unique identifier assigned to this Jump Client Installer by the appliance.
 - `installer_id` (String) The unique installer identifier that can be used to download the installer for a specific platform.
+- `is_quiet` (Boolean) If true, the customer client will start minimized when sessions are started from the deployed Jump Client. _This field only applies to RS_
 - `key_info` (String) The information needed to deploy a Windows MSI installer.
 Only included in the response when creating a new installer.

 ## Import